 you will struggle to make any money.

-A private medical practice is a business must be run as a business.
 A surprisingly large number are NOT run as a business which is fine provided you don’t expect to make any money or making money is not the aim of the practice.

 That means, making sure all the administrative functions that are mandatory to running a successful business are in place, working AND regularly monitored.

-Take the marketing of the practise as an example: where are the patients going to come from?
+Take the marketing of the practice as an example: where are the patients going to come from?
 How will they find the consultant?
 What will attract the patient to that particular practice?

 On many, many occasions this has not been thought through.

-The other common and glaring omission is consideration as to actually charging the patient or their insurance company for a consultant’s work.
+The other common and glaring omission is a consideration as to actually charging the patient or their insurance company for a consultant’s work.